Arrow of time: Quantum arrow of time

 However, under special circumstances, one can prepare initial conditions that will cause a decrease in decoherence and in entropy.
 This has been shown experimentally in 2019, when a team of Russian scientists reported the reversal of the quantum arrow of time on an IBM quantum computer, in an experiment supporting the understanding of the quantum arrow of time as emerging from the thermodynamic one.
 By observing the state of the quantum computer made of two and later three superconducting qubits, they found that in 85% of the cases, the two-qubit computer returned to the initial state.
 The state's reversal was made by a special program, similarly to the random microwave background fluctuation in the case of the electron.
-However, according to the estimations, throughout the age of the universe (13.7 billion years) such a reversal of the electron's state would only happen once, for 0.06 nanoseconds.
+However, according to the estimations, throughout the age of the universe (around 14 billion years) such a reversal of the electron's state would only happen once, for 0.06 nanoseconds.
 The scientists' experiment led to the possibility of a quantum algorithm that reverses a given quantum state through complex conjugation of the state.

 Note that quantum decoherence merely allows the appearance of quantum wave collapse (based on the vanishing of diagonal elements of the density matrix); it is a matter of dispute whether the collapse itself actually takes place or is redundant and apparent only.
 While the theory of quantum decoherence is widely accepted and has been supported experimentally at the level of the applicable density matrix, the conventional theory's inability to predict actual measurement outcomes via non-unitary collapse remains.
 That is, the density matrix obtained from standard unitary-only decoherence (without actual collapse) is an improper mixture that cannot be interpreted as reflecting a determinate measurement outcome.
 Thus the arrow of time question continues to be addressed by way of explicit collapse approaches.